satya164/satya164.github.io/src/posts/003-stacking-context-in-css/page.md

 ---
-title: Stacking context in CSS
+title: Stacking context - the hidden layers in CSS
 description: How do you position an element on top of another element in CSS?
 Just use z-index, right?
 Right??
 Turns out, there is a bit more to it.
 date: 2023-11-18
 ---